 (b) to prevent the child causing serious damage to property.

-[Section 116 amended by No. 49 of 2010 s.
+[Section 116 amended: No. 49 of 2010 s.
 84.]

 117. How seized articles to be dealt with

 (1) In this section —

 seized means seized under section 116.

 (2) If a firearm, weapon or prohibited article is seized from a child by an authorised officer or approved person, the authorised officer or approved person must deliver it into the custody of a police officer as soon as practicable after it is seized.